mrbraiant/test-react/README.md

 ### :pushpin: Hey there
-:detective: This project can be find in Master branch, please make sure you in there or just chose Master branch.
+:detective: This project can be find in Master branch, please make sure to go there.
+It's just chose Master branch in main branch.
 :smile: Thanks.